keboola/connection-docs/orchestrator/running/index.md

 ![Screenshot - Orchestration Schedule](/orchestrator/running/schedule.png)

 Before scheduling an orchestration, be sure to run it and asses a reasonable schedule.
-An orchestration itself is considered as a [component job](/management/jobs/) which means that it will not run in parallel.
+An orchestration itself is considered as a component configuration which means that it will [not run in parallel](/management/jobs/).
 When you trigger an orchestration job and there is still a previous orchestration job running (some of the configured tasks are still running), the newly created orchestration job will be [waiting](/management/jobs/#waiting-jobs) until the previous one finishes.
-See below for more details about [orchestration execution](#orchestration-execution).
 This means that if you have an orchestration running for 1h, and you schedule it to run every 30 minutes, you'll still have your tables updated only every hour.
 Plus you'll also clog the project with waiting jobs.

 ## Orchestration Execution
 An orchestration is designed to run unattended.
 That means that a new [API Token](/management/project/tokens/) is created automatically when